Facilities

 University of California at Davis and UC Davis Medical Center

-The University of California at Davis enrolls over 25,000 undergraduates and 5,000 graduate students on its 5,200 acre main campus.
-It has extensive library and computing resources that offer in-depth coverage of many academic fields.
-The affiliated Medical School maintains its academic resources for over 1,200 students in the Health Sciences on the Sacramento campus, along with a 528 bed teaching hospital.
-Our program is jointly supported by the Neurology Department and the UC Davis Alzheimer’s Disease Center.
-Students in our program may also have the opportunity to work with professionals from other clinical departments (e.g. Neurologic Surgery, Pain Management) and academic centers, such as the UC Davis Center for Neuroscience.
-Our residents and fellows also have access to the combined resources that support the scientific and medical communities of UC Davis, including libraries, computers, and technical and research support staff.
+The University of California at Davis enrolls over 30,000 undergraduates and 7,000 graduate students on its 5,200-acre main campus.
+It has extensive library and computing resources that provide in-depth coverage of many academic fields.
+The affiliated Medical School maintains its academic resources with a 665-bed teaching hospital in Sacramento for over 1,500 students in the Health Sciences.
+Our program is jointly supported by the Neurology Department and the UC Davis Alzheimer's Disease Center.
+A major clinical site of our program is the Neuroscience Clinic in the Neurology Department at the Campus Commons and Midtown Clinic locations.
+Other specialties at the Campus Commons location include cognitive behavioral neurology and social work.
+Most neuropsychological services provided by the Department of Neurology occur in this setting, but a few select services may occur at different locations.
+Fellows in our program may also have the opportunity to work with professionals from other clinical departments (e.g. Neurological Surgery, Pain Management, Geriatric Medicine, etc.) and academic centers, such as the UC Davis Center for Neuroscience.
+Our fellows also have access to the combined resources that support the scientific and medical communities of UC Davis, including libraries, computers, and technical and research support staff.

 The UC Davis Center for Neuroscience draws from a wide variety of resources to conduct its teaching and research programs.
 Contributing to this interdisciplinary approach are Center faculty members, students, and collaborators who represent 13 academic departments and sections on the main campus and a number of off-campus sites.
 In addition, visiting faculty members from throughout the world bring outstanding talent to the Center's programs.